rivera-bl/dotfiles/README.md

         - [ ] link bookmarks.db file to home for vcs
     - [ ] import bookmarks based on tags to .md format
       - [ ] use buku
-      - [ ] correlate one discovery session, to:
+      - [ ] group one discovery session, to:
           - discovery webpages around a them, ex. derivations
           - bookmark on the browser and properly tag
           - create a starting note.md